ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 **3. Data Access or Management Layer (DAL)**: This is the layer for computer data storage and data access (_i.e.
 Database Server or File System Server such as FTP Server or NFS Server_).

+## What is Logical Volume Manager (LVM)?
+LVM stands for Logical Volume Manager, a technology used in Linux and other Unix-like operating systems to manage storage devices and create flexible, resizable storage configurations.
+LVM provides a layer of abstraction between the physical storage devices (_such as hard drives, SSDs, or partitions_) and the file systems or logical volumes used by the operating system.

+Key components of LVM include:
+**1. Physical Volumes (PVs)**: These are the physical storage devices or partitions (_i.e. hard drives or SSDs_) that are added to the LVM system.

+**2. Volume Groups (VGs)**: Volume Groups are created by combining one or more Physical Volumes.
+VGs serve as a pool of storage that can be allocated to various Logical Volumes.

+**3. Logical Volumes (LVs)**: Logical Volumes are similar to traditional partitions and are created within a Volume Group.
+They are what you format with a file system and use to store data.
+Logical Volumes can be resized and moved dynamically, which is a significant advantage of LVM.

 ## How To Implement a Wordpress Website with LVM Storage Management

 The following steps are taken to implement a Wordpress Website with LVM Storage Management: